tokio-rs/website/content/tokio/tutorial/framing.md

 Instead, provide a `flush()` function on `Connection`.
 This would allow the caller to write queue multiple small frames in the write buffer then write them all to the socket with one `write` syscall.
 Doing this complicates the `Connection` API.
-Simplicity is one of mini-redis' goals, so we decided to include the `flush().await` call in `fn write_frame()`.
+Simplicity is one of Mini-Redis' goals, so we decided to include the `flush().await` call in `fn write_frame()`.